-Step 3: Perhaps you need a wider passage width?
-Then you might consider a couple of alternative options.
+Step 3: if you need a wider passage width, consider a couple of alternative options

-Look at the sizing table and decide which frame size will fit within the available space and which size door you can use with that frame.
+Look at the sizing table and decide which frame size will fit in the available space and which door size you will have with that frame.

-Overall wall space length and height of partition = 1800 x 2300mm
+Overall wall space in length and height of the partition: 1800x2300 mm

-Door panel size = Perhaps you would like to use largest possible standard door panel size to provide the largest passage width possible.
-From the size chart for the Single Pocket Door System you can see that the widest frame size that will fit the space is 1697mm x 2190mm.
-This will provide a max. passage size of 800mm x 2100mm and will require you to buy a door 815÷835mm x 2110mm to fit the pocket door system.
+Suitable door panel sizes: if you are willing to use the largest standard door panel to provide the largest possible passage width, from the size chart of the ECLISSE Single model you can see that the widest frame size fitting the space is 1715x2190 mm, which will provide a max. passage size of 800x2100 mm and will require a 815÷835x2110 mm door panel to fit the pocket door system.

 If you want a larger passage width or door size than those provided by the fitting frame size, you may consider a couple of different options.

-It is important you understand this section as there are many sizes of studwork around the world.
-Stud walls are made of from wooden or steel studwork with plasterboard attached.
+This section is meant to explain the differences between the many sizes of studworks and brick walls around the world.
+Stud walls are made of wooden or steel studwork with plasterboard attached.

-The steel framework takes the place of the studwork and the doors are hung from the top track.
-ECLISSE pockets can be used with steel or wooden studwork.
-In the photo you can see from one side what it looks like before installing the plasterboard.
+The steel framework takes the place of the studwork and the doors slide along the upper track.
+ECLISSE pockets can be installed on both steel or wooden studwork.

 European wood/metal studwork for stud wall